moigagoo/sauer/README.md

 4. See the app in action by running `nimble serve` or `sauer serve` and opening `http://localhost:1337/app.html#/"` in your browser.
 5. To add a new page, run `sauer page new mynewpage --route="#/my/new/location/"` and rebuild the app.
 You should now see your page on `http://localhost:1337/app.html#/my/new/location/`.
 6. To add a page with URL params, use placeholders: `sauer page new cat --route="#/cats/{catName}/"`
+7. During development, run `sauer make --watch --serve` to automatically rebuild your app when it's source is updated and serve it locally.